 This article has discussed the key issues, questions and concerns that we receive every day in relation to teacher aide courses in Victoria.
 We have discussed:

-We think we have covered most of what you need to know before enrolling in any of our teacher aide courses including the recommended CHC40221 Certificate IV in School Based Education Support.
-If, however, you have additional questions or simply need advice relevant to your individual circumstances, please do not hesitate to contact our office.
+We think we've covered most of what you need to know before enrolling in any of our industry leading teacher aide courses including the recommended Teacher Aide Combo.
+If, however, you have additional questions or simply need advice relevant to your individual circumstances, please do not hesitate to contact one of our friendly student advisors.
 If we don’t know the answer – no one will!

 Adam Green is an advisor to government, a registered teacher, an instructional designer and a #1 best selling author.
 He is completing a Doctor of Education and was previously head of department for one of the country’s largest SAER (students at educational risk) schools.
 Adam is managing director of ITAC, an accredited training provider for thousands of teacher aides every year.